kelleyjbrady/NiceODE/readme.md

 - The LLM (Gemini 2.5 Pro) served as a Socratic partner and a mathematical engine.
 It generated boilerplate code for the various MRE based on MRE 2 (below), derived the complex matrix calculus for the Implicit Function Theorem on the fly, and provided suggestions for the next debugging steps.

-- I was responsible for the high-level strategy, crtical evaluation of LLM responses, and integration of generated code into existing code in a manner comprehensible with git diffs.
+- I was responsible for the high-level strategy, critical evaluation of LLM responses, and integration of generated code into existing code in a manner comprehensible with git diffs.
-    - Crtical evaluation was essential to ensure debugging strategies were not repeated or contradictory.
+    - Critical evaluation was essential to ensure debugging strategies were not repeated or contradictory.
     - To work through a complex problem with an LLM it was essential for me to keep a record of the result of various debugging experiments.
 This record allowed me to 'remind' the LLM where 'we' were at in the problem solving process, guide next steps, and ask the specific questions needed to uncover the next layer of the problem.
         - It is worth noting that I tried to get the LLM to maintain the debugging record as a table.
 Such an approach seemed to be on it's way to working, but did not work well enough to hand off the experiment tracking responsibility to the LLM.
         - It seems possible that a collection of agents tailored to the problem might be able to handle such a task.
 However, it must be considered that the type of 'debugging' discussed here is fundamentally different than the 'how can I fix this traceback' debugging paradigm where LLMs perform reasonably well.